-I’ve heard complaints from many home stagers over the years about how they have no business and those stagers are without exception the ones with the worst logos and the least compelling portfolios.
+I’ve heard complaints from many home stagers over the years about how they have no business.
+It’s no coincidence that those stagers are, without exception, the ones with the worst logos and the least compelling home staging portfolios.

 Home stagers, as you sit there considering whether you will do it yourself or hire a designer remember…

 Your company logo is a professional reflection of your company’s identity and image.

 Go ahead and try to “get by” with a logo that looks cheap and badly designed, but you will quickly see how it reflects poorly on your reputation as a home stager and your business is going to suffer for it.

 One is to distinguish your company at a glance as part of your brand.
 More importantly it has the job of convincing a potential client that you understand the importance of two basic tenets of home staging: